With its darkness and collateral nightmares, he dreads sleep.

 At noon, Hazelle leaves for lunch as well as to check on the kids, then returns.
 She doesn't like cleaning but she finds she can lose herself in the work, focusing on dishes and laundry rather than fretting over things that won't pay her.

 She doesn't notice the new additions to the house until she's spraying disinfectant everywhere, the clutter she removed leaving another mess behind.
-They don't need polishing or dusting, and they weren't here in the months prior to the Third Quell.
-Lining the walls and some of the surfaces around the house are about a dozen picture frames.
+The dozen or so picture frames that line the walls and some of the surfaces around the house don't need polishing or dusting or any cleaning at all.

-Upon closer inspection, Hazelle sees that the pictures aren't of Katniss and Peeta, recent, but of his actual family.
-Decoratively scattered around are a picture of his parents' wedding day, both their miner portraits as well as his uncle's, random photos of Haymitch and Cory, and a plaque Hazelle recognizes as the Medal of Valor.
+Upon closer inspection, Hazelle sees that the pictures aren't of Katniss or Peeta, recent, but of Haymitch's actual family.
+Decoratively scattered around are a picture of his parents' wedding day, both their miner portraits as well as his uncle's, random photos of Haymitch and Cory together, and a plaque Hazelle recognizes as the Medal of Valor.

-Anxiously avoiding the pictures, she runs her fingers along the edge of the Medal of Valor.
+Anxiously avoiding the pictures, Hazelle runs her fingers along the edge of the Medal of Valor.
 They all look the same, fake gold that's not worth shit anywhere with meaningless engraved sentences, mounted on average wood.
 Some, like Hazelle and evidently the Abernathy family, couldn't bring themselves to break it off and burn it.
 Hazelle figured temporary warmth wasn't worth the loss of a commemoration for her late husband, however insincere it was.
+It ended up burning anyway.

-After Rohan died, Gale had grasped their own plaque like he knew by accepting it he was taking on half the responsibility of providing for his family.
+After Rohan died, Gale grasped their own plaque like he knew by accepting it he was taking on half the responsibility of providing for his family.
 Hazelle caught him sneaking out the next morning with a kitchen knife and a few strands of shoelaces tied together for snares.
-After many promises to Hazelle, Gale crossed the fence into the woods without his father for the first time and returned with a sickly rabbit.
+After many promises to Hazelle, Gale crossed the fence into the woods and returned with a sickly rabbit.

-Around the time Haymitch accepted this plaque, he, his mother, and Cory were moving into his uncle Sear's house, next door to hers.
+Around the time Haymitch accepted this plaque, he, his mother, and Cory were moving into his uncle Sear's house, next door to Hazelle's childhood home.

 A stair creaks in the foyer.
-Haymitch rounds the end of the banister and stops, staring at Hazelle staring at the pictures as if she's encroached on something deeply personal of his.
-Well, maybe she has - but he's the one that hung them, wasn't he?
+Haymitch rounds the end of the banister and stops, staring at Hazelle staring at the Medal of Valor as if she's encroached on something deeply personal of his.
+Well, maybe she has - but he's the one that openly displayed these memories.

 She crosses her arms and looks at him questioningly.

-Reaching into her bag to retrieve it, Hazelle sees the man's eyes flash with accusation.
-She hurries to explain, "Didn't want to leave it lying around.
+Reaching into her bag to retrieve it, Hazelle sees the man's eyes flash with accusation and explains, "Didn't want to leave it lying around.
 I was going to put it on the table before I left."
 She also didn't want him tearing up the house she's still cleaning to search for it.

 She hands it to him, and he grasps the hilt, mindful of her fingers.
 He nods a little in thanks.
 Then, he's gone.